You hear your toddler crying…and it’s not the usual ‘I want food’, ‘I’m sleepy’, or ‘check my diaper’ crying.

 - Oral habits, including finger and thumb sucking

-- Teething and milestones of development
+- Teething and dental milestones

 Please visit www.JuniorSmiles.com to see their reviews!